MelchiorKokernoot/laravel-autowire-config/README.md

 class Foo implements AutowiresConfigs{
     public function __construct(
         #[StringConfig('app.name')]
-        public $appName,
+        public StringConfig $appName,
     ){}
 }
 ```

-> Note you do not have to name the variable to match the config key now.
+> Note you do not have to name the variable to match the config key now, but you still have to type-hint the config
+> class.

 When using this class from the container (through dependency injection e.g.), the config value will be injected as if
 you do this: